 This course presents a study of the tissues of the periodontium in both health and disease.
-Areas of discussion include periodontal anatomy, disease classification, etio-

-Indicates courses which consist of both a lecture and laboratory component. logy, clinical examination, treatment planning, initial therapy and chemo therapeutics.
+Areas of discussion include periodontal anatomy, disease classification, etiology, clinical examination, treatment planning, initial therapy and chemo therapeutics.
 Prerequisites: BIO 135, 136, DHY 100, 101, 102, 103, 104, 105.